1960 Formula One season: Regulation changes

+Championship report

 Race 1: Argentina

 The teams came down to Argentina from Europe in February to start the 1960 season, having competed at the last round of the 1959 championship in Sebring, Florida, in the United States only two months previously.
 Stirling Moss was on pole position in Buenos Aires in his Rob Walker Cooper-Climax with Team Lotus driver Innes Ireland alongside, although he had been 1.6 seconds slower in qualifying.
 Completing the four-person front row were the BRMs of Hill and Jo Bonnier.
 The Lotus team had come out with an all-new mid-engined car, the 18, and were expected to be competitive.

 At the start, Ireland made a fantastic start and had a good lead at the end of the first lap over Bonnier, Graham Hill, and Phil Hill (no relation to Graham), who had started from the second row in his Ferrari Dino 246.
 Moss made a poor start and was eighth at the end of the first lap.
 On the second lap, Ireland spun, and as he was doing this, Moss was driving a blinding lap, passing the Cooper of Carlos Menditeguy, Froilan Gonzalez's Ferrari, Jack Brabham's Cooper, Phil Hill's Ferrari, and Ireland's Lotus to run third behind Graham Hill and Bonnier.
 Moss passed Hill on lap ten and took the lead from Bonnier five laps later.
 The recovering Ireland also made dramatic progress, passing Brabham and Graham Hill to run third on lap 18.
 Bonnier attacked Moss for the lead and retook it on lap 21, but 15 laps later, Stirling was back ahead.
 On lap 42. he went out with a broken suspension.
 Bonnier was left nearly a lap ahead of everyone.
 Ireland was promoted to second, but both Graham Hill and Brabham retired, so Bruce McLaren was third.
 With 12 laps to go, Bonnier suffered engine trouble, and Ireland went into the lead only to have his gear-linkage jam, so he too slipped back, leaving McLaren to win.
 Cliff Allison was second for Ferrari, while Moss took over Maurice Trintignant's car to take third.